-When it comes to revenue, we all want to be a hero and prove that we’ve moved the needle for one of the three sales levers.
-Of course, I’m talking about volume, value, and velocity.
+When it comes to revenue, we all want to be a hero and prove we’ve moved the needle for one of the three sales levers: volume, value, and velocity.

 Our businesses want to sell more, quicker, and for bigger values.
-So why not start with the very metric, which if explored and leveraged thoroughly, will have the greatest impact?
+Sales funnel conversion rate, if explored and leveraged thoroughly, will have the greatest impact.

 I’m going to experiment a little here and use a “real life” business as an example, below: